Regardless of how old you are now, you’ll probably have a harder time pulling off a financially secure retirement than your parents did.

 2. Seniors can’t shake the recession

-The Great Recession of a decade ago robbed workers of earning power.
+The Great Recession that ended a decade ago robbed workers of earning power.
 It hit men and women in their 50s and early 60s especially hard.
 Home values and investment savings also plummeted.

 Some people are still digging out from that hole.

 Tip: Don’t wait, take action.
 If you are still recovering from the last economic downturn, don’t let pride prevent you from getting help.
 And don’t spend retirement savings or home equity trying to repay unmanageable debt.

 You can seek help by talking with a credit counselor through the nonprofit National Foundation for Credit Counseling, or a bankruptcy attorney through the National Association of Consumer Bankruptcy Attorneys.

 Only a few decades ago, many large employers offered “defined-benefit” pensions that guaranteed retirees and their spouses a fixed monthly payment for life.
 But times have changed, and traditional pensions are going the way of the dinosaurs.

 Tip: Save more.
 Without a pension, you simply need to save more for retirement.
 Follow the basic rules for retirement savings, including minimizing your taxes and expenses, working longer, investing regularly and keeping on top of your investments.